 In light of the recent Stay Home-Work Safe Order requiring residents to stay home as much as possible, the Museums and Cultural Programs Division offers free digital programming for the public.
 Visit each respective sites' digital programming links below for more information.
 Programs will be updated on a weekly basis beginning in mid-April 2020.

 ArtsResponders: Social Practice Responds to COVID-19

-The Austin Parks and Recreation Department’s Museums and Cultural Programs is launching ArtsResponders: Social Practice Responds to COVID-19.
-Cultural Centers including The Dougherty Arts Center, the Emma S. Barrientos Mexican American Cultural Center, the George Washington Museum Genealogy and Cultural Center, and the Asian American Resource Center and museums like the Ney and Oakwood Cemetery Chapel will commission artists to train in Social Practice, and to organize and engage community in an artistic response to cope with and overcome COVID-19.
-The program will run October 5 to March 31, 2020.
+The Austin Parks and Recreation Department’s Museums and Cultural Programs has launched ArtsResponders: Social Practice Responds to COVID-19.
+Cultural Centers including The Dougherty Arts Center, the Emma S. Barrientos Mexican American Cultural Center, the George Washington Museum Genealogy and Cultural Center, and the Asian American Resource Center and museums like the Elisabet Ney Museum and Oakwood Cemetery Chapel have commissioned artists to train in Social Practice, and to organize and engage community in an artistic response to cope with and overcome COVID-19.
+The program will run October 5 to March 31, 2021.

 Socially engaged practice, according to the Tate Museum, “describes art that is collaborative, often participatory and involves people as the medium or material of the work.”
 It can include “any art form and involves people and communities in debate, collaboration or social interaction.”
 Social practice uses the participatory element as the artwork, integrally developing an idea and turning it into public will.